KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 ### Note on Cascade contra Conflation (Expanded)

 A **cascade** is when a single entropic or centropic current manifests across layers lawfully — same essence, different operative strata, often with different names at each station (e.g., Dragon → Lucifer → False Prophet → Skotos → Beast). **Conflation** is when mythmakers assign a single name to different layer-functions because they perceived the broader current but lacked the lattice to parse which layer was doing what (e.g., Loki at IL₄ and IL₂; Set at IL₂ and IL₃). **Currents cascade; entities do not.** Names get stretched across functional boundaries by cultural compression.
 The test: do the functions at different layers share the same structural essence (cascade), or are they genuinely different operations assigned the same label (conflation)?

+Conflation takes two primary forms:
+- **Hard Conflation:** Structurally unrelated functions are compressed under one name.
+One or more of the assigned functions are misattributed relative to the figure's native structural placement.
+- **Soft Conflation:** Multiple functions assigned to a single name are structurally real, but the myth does not distinguish which layer is native and which layers reflect cross-band resonance or operative extension.

+A figure may therefore possess a native layer while also resonating lawfully across other bands.
+The task of the registry is not to deny that resonance, but to distinguish native placement, resonant operation, and embodied manifestation with precision.

 ### Note on Soul / Mind Specificity (Methodological)